PennLINC/tractmaps/index.md

 - `group_level_tract_scalars_pnc.R` - saves a csv with FA values in `data/derivatives/individual_level_pnc/cleaned` .
 These will be used for final sample selection below.
 Note that it will take a while to load all subjects’ files.
 - `group_level_qc_measures_pnc.R` - generates a csv with dMRI QC measures.
 This also takes a while.
-- `sample_creation_pnc.py` - applies data exclusion as done in Audrey’s [paper](https://github.com/PennLINC/luo_wm_dev/blob/main/code/sample_construction/construct_initial_sample/PNC_InitialSampleSelection.Rmd).
+- `sample_creation_pnc.py` - applies data exclusion as done in - applies data exclusion as done in [Luo et al., 2025](https://doi.org/10.1101/2025.03.19.644049).
 This outputs a final sample csv in `data/derivatives/individual_level_pnc/final_sample` .
 This will be used in downstream analyses.

 **Step 3: run GAMs**

 ➡️ **Local path:** `analysis/7_individual_level`

 - `scpt_GAM_tractmaps_pnc.R` - runs GAMs on each tract to determine the relationship between tract FA and age, as well as cognition.
-This outputs partial R2 and FDR-corrected p-values in: `results/individual_level/`
+This outputs partial R² and FDR-corrected p-values in: `results/individual_level/`
 - `func_GAM_tractmaps.R` - is called by `scpt_GAM_tractmaps_pnc.R` to fit the GAMs.

 **Step 4: association between age effects, cognition effects, and tract properties**